 Drilling is probably one of the best things you can do to get better at Brazilian Jiu-Jitsu.
 However, not all moves are drillable.
 You need to isolate specific movements that are part of a larger chain of moves.
-For example if you want to get better at ashi-garami just do entries from inside control.
-We’ve got a whole article on the topic of drills.
-Look it up.
+Moreover, you’ll need a partner to help you do it since we’re talking about technical and not conditioning drills here.

 A great example of BJJ drills that will really help you improve is passing drills.
 Pick any gaurd pass you want, or simply do shin circles, followed by X-passes, followed by jump-overs, followed by… Do as many reps as possible as often as possible and you won’t be wondering how to get better at Jiu Jitsu anymore because you’ll be well on your way to the next level.

 This is where both beginners and more experienced grapples will find most space for improvement.
 It is simple – pick a position (mount for example) and try to hold it and submit while the other person is trying to escape.
 When one of you achieves their goal, stop, and reset.
 It can be done in any position for any duration of time and with a bunch of different goals.

 How to get better at Jiu Jitsu with positional rolling?
 Pick positions that are your weakest links a the moment, whether they’re offensive or defensive.
 You’ll not only get better at them but you’ll improve your overall Jiu Jitsu game by leaps and bounds the more you do this.